 Although the National Council does not offer continuing education (CE) credits, we are happy to provide the resources needed to obtain CEs.
 This training has previously been approved for ASWB, NAADAC and ANCC CE credits.

 Jody Levison-Johnson is a licensed clinical social worker and has over 20 years of child, adolescent and family behavioral health experience.
-As Assistant Vice President at the National Council for Behavioral Health, she manages government and privately-funded initiatives to enable quality improvement and workforce development in mental health and addiction prevention, treatment and recovery organizations and provides and oversees training and technical assistance to human service organizations, counties and states.
+As Assistant Vice President at the National Council for Mental Wellbeing, she manages government and privately-funded initiatives to enable quality improvement and workforce development in mental health and addiction prevention, treatment and recovery organizations and provides and oversees training and technical assistance to human service organizations, counties and states.
 Prior to joining the National Council, she served as the Chief Clinical Officer for Choices Coordinated Care Solutions, a care management organization that provided wraparound and care coordination services to youth in four states and the District of Columbia.
 She was responsible for all program operations, as well as service and business development activities.
 Ms. Levison-Johnson served as the Deputy Assistant Secretary of the Louisiana Oﬃce of Behavioral Health from 2011 to 2014, where she was responsible for clinical oversight and management of publicly funded behavioral health services for adults and children including the statewide public sector managed care eﬀorts.

 Pam Pietruszewski has more than 20 years’ experience in primary care and behavioral health integration with a specialty in Motivational Interviewing for behavior change.
 She is the clinical lead for the Hilton Foundation’s Reducing Adolescent Substance Abuse Initiative and recently facilitated Innovation Communities for the SAMHSA-HRSA Center for Integrated Health Solutions on Developing High Functioning Primary Care Teams and Building Integrated Behavioral Health in the Primary Care Setting.
 Previously she worked at the Institute for Clinical Systems Improvement (ICSI) as a team director where her work included the DIAMOND Initiative, a depression care management program that received the 2010 Gold Award from the American Psychiatric Association; and the Partners in Integrated Care (PIC) project to disseminate an integration model for depression and risky substance use across four states.
 Pam holds a master’s degree in counseling and psychological services from St. Mary’s University in Minnesota.